Body Image And Eating Disorder Treatment: Managing Food Intake and Addressing Weight Loss Pressures

 How media portrayals influence body image

-One study examining college students’ consumption of linked it to disordered eating, a strong drive for thinness, and body dissatisfaction.
-Even when the researchers accounted for an initial interest in fitness and dieting, they still found a relationship between media exposure and disordered eating.
+One study examining college students’ consumption of social media linked it to eating disorders, a strong drive for thinness, and body dissatisfaction.
+Even when the researchers accounted for an initial interest in fitness and nutrition, they still found a relationship between media exposure and eating disorders.

 The impact of social media on eating disorders and mental health

 Social media platforms are often filled with content promoting idealized body types, diets, and fitness routines, and constant exposure to such content can negatively affect mental health.
-Research has repeatedly linked social media exposure to body image concerns and eating disorders—particularly in young people.
+Research has repeatedly linked social media and societal pressure exposure to body image concerns and eating disorders—particularly in young people.

 In addition, research has established a correlation between eating disorders, depression, and anxiety.
 These mental disorders are known to co-occur with eating disorders, often exacerbating the severity and complexity of the condition.